 Ease of use

-The Disconnect desktop client is available for Windows (7+) and Mac OSX (10.7+), and the mobile app is available for Android (4.0+) and iOS (7.0+).
-The iOS version uses the IKE2 VPN protocol instead of OpenVPN.
+The Disconnect desktop client is available for Windows (7+), Mac OSX (10.7+), and the mobile app is available for Android (4.0+) and iOS (7.0+).
+Their iPhone VPN uses the IKE2 VPN protocol instead of OpenVPN.

 The Disconnect website is a very smart looking affair, and does a reasonable job of explaining what its services and products do.
 It is, however, clearly aimed at the casual user, which left us a little frustrated when looking for more detailed information.
 Although a fairly detailed FAQ is available, it deals only with the Disconnect browser extension, so if you have any problems with the Disconnect Privacy service then you must contact the support team via email.
 When we tried this, our initial inquiry was never answered, although subsequent questions were answered in within a few hours.
 These answers were satisfactory, although we did find ourselves having to push for details

 You can sign-up for the premium service either through the app (desktop or mobile), or through the website.
 As already noted, the only way to pay seems to be using a credit or debit card, but is otherwise easy enough.

 To use an account on a new device, a code is provided, which you can enter when you hit ‘Upgrade’ to a premium account on that device.

 The Windows client